 The Board meets regularly throughout the year.
 The Board is responsible for formulating, reviewing and approving the Company's strategy, financial activities and operating performance.
 Day to day management is devolved to the Executive Directors who are charged with consulting the Board on all significant financial and operational matters.
 All Directors have access to the advice of the Company’s solicitors.
 Necessary information is supplied to the Directors on a timely basis to enable them to discharge their duties effectively, and all Directors have access to independent professional advice, at the Company’s expense, as and when required.

 The Board has established the following committees, each of which has its own terms of reference:

-The Directors acknowledge their responsibility for the Company’s systems of internal controls and for reviewing their effectiveness.
+The Directors acknowledge their responsibility for the Group’s systems of internal controls and for reviewing their effectiveness.
 These internal controls are designed to safeguard the assets of the Company and to ensure the reliability of financial information for both internal use and external publication.
 Whilst the Directors are aware that no system can provide absolute assurance against material misstatement or loss, regular reviews of internal controls are undertaken to ensure that they are adequate and effective.